sidd3103/Digit-Guesser/README.md

 # Digit-Guesser

-The user draws a digit on the canvas and the convolutional neural net model predicts it.
+The user draws a digit on the canvas and the covnet model predicts it.
 The model was trained on the mnist handwritten digit dataset.

 ![](Guesser.gif)